brunoruviaro/ardour4-tutorial/_posts/2014-09-21-importing-audio.md

 ![Add as New Tracks]({{ site.url }}/images/Ardour4_Add_As_New_Track.png)

-If you have previously selected on or more tracks, the menu will display the additional option **Add files: to selected tracks** in order to add a sound file into the already existing selected track.
+If you have previously selected one or more tracks, the menu will display the additional option **Add files: to selected tracks** in order to add a sound file into the already existing selected track.